 Why Attend the Sekrenyi Festival?

 Animals are hunted for cooking which is being served as the food for the festival attendees.
 The oven in which the food is prepared is destroyed after the festival ends.
 However, it is a traditional festival, but you will come across young men and women exchanging love vows and gifts to express their love for each other.
-When the final day of the festival arrives, people sit together and eat cooked food.
+When the festival's final day arrives, people sit together and eat cooked food.
 The ancestors of Angami Nagas believed that Sekrenyi Festival promotes harmony amongst each other.

 - Highlight: The Konyak people are tattooed men who are famous for their headhunting practices.

 The largest concentration of Konyak people is found in the Mon district of Nagaland, where this festival is celebrated with full zeal.
 This festival of Nagaland is enjoyed by one of the seventh tribes dwelling in Nagaland, the Konyak Tribe.
 Another highlight of the Aoleng Festival is it coincides with Konyak New Year.
 The Konyak community celebrates this festival to mark the spring arrival associated with the upcoming harvest's good outcome.
 In addition, local people pray to the almighty by sacrificing animals.

 An assortment of unique traditions, customs, and rituals are observed at this festival.
 Food and traditional beer are served during the Aoleng Festival.
 In addition, one can come across tribal people wearing their traditional attire and unique jewelry.
 If you want to witness the splendor of the Konyak people tribe and their particular kind of celebration, attend the Aoleng Festival that is held in April.